-Her Total Expenses are \$48,148 based on
+Her Total Expenses are \$55,687 based on

-Basic expenses of \$ 46,848 for first-year student living See budget table on page 8. away from home Additional expenses of \$1,300 for her moving expenses and See pages 9-11 for allowable expenses. computer purchase
+Basic expenses of \$54,387 for first-year student living away from home See budget table on page 10.
+Additional expenses of \$1,300 for her moving expenses and computer purchase See page 11 for allowable expenses.

-Her Total Resources are \$23,384 based on
+Her Total Resources are \$23,162 based on

-Parental deeming contribution of \$6,384 See page 15 - 17 for parental deeming formula.
-Summer deeming contribution of \$2,700 See page 14 for summer deeming formula.
-Savings and value of vehicle of \$7,000 See page 13 for student assets information.
-Government student assistance of \$7,300 See page 12 for government student financial assistance.
+Parental deeming contribution of \$5,762 See page 17 for parental deeming formula.
+Summer deeming contribution of \$2,700 See pages 16-17 for summer deeming formula.
+Savings and value of vehicle of \$7,000 See page 15 for student assets information.
+Government student assistance of \$7,700 See page 14 for government student financial assistance.

-Her Unmet Need will be \$ 24,764, the difference between her Total Expenses and Total Resources (\$ 48,148 - \$23,384).
+Her Unmet Need will be \$32,525, the difference between her Total Expenses and Total Resources (\$55,687 - \$23,162).
 The Faculty of Law will advise Jane that it will provide her a combination of bursaries (non-repayable grants) and interest-free loans (repayable to the bank from which the loan is received) in order to meet her unmet need.

-The Faculty will require Jane to submit the following documents by September 15, 2015 in order to determine the final amount of her financial assistance:
+The Faculty will require Jane to submit the following documents by September 6, 2018 in order to determine the final amount of her financial assistance:

 - 1. Final summer earnings paystub showing year-to-date earnings - 2.
-Her parents' 2014 income tax notices of assessment - 3.
-Copy of computer purchase receipts - 4.
-Copy of moving receipts - 5.
-Notice of assessment for her 2015-16 government student financial assistance - 6.
-Copy of her 2015-2016 government student loan application. - 7.
+Her parents' 2016, 2017 and 2018 income tax notices of assessment - 3.
+Copy of computer purchase receipts

+- 4. Copy of moving receipts - 5.
+Notice of assessment for her 2019-20 government student financial assistance - 6.
+Copy of her 2019-2020 government student loan application. - 7.
 Her rental agreement for the academic year.